 Inserting ‘@’ against the apps list, gives the apps available for command and query, and ‘/’ gives a list of commands available at that time, while Microsoft has undertaken to roll out further command tasks in the coming months.

-With a number of capabilities introduced for users on iOS and Mac, we summarise the details of a few below:
+With a number of capabilities introduced for users on iOS and Mac, we summarize the details of a few below:

-- Drag and drop for iOS enables iPad and iPhone users to drag and drop content and files from other apps, from OneDrive, and sources including iMessage or SharePoin).
+Drag and drop for iOS enables iPad and iPhone users to drag and drop content and files from other apps, from OneDrive, and sources including iMessage or SharePoint).

-- Outlook for iOS gives an updated search experience, utilising Microsoft Graph, and resulting in results with greater personalisation.
+Outlook for iOS gives an updated search experience, utilizing Microsoft Graph, and resulting in results with greater personalisation.

 And to round off this month’s list of updates, we report that the Yammer mobile app has a ‘Post announcements’ capability, ‘Praise’ option, and offers the ability to use GIFs – while Office 365 Education users are now able to use a built-in Dictation in feature and Learning Tools are being extended to Mac and iPhone.